b-cubed-eu/documentation/dev-guide/r-packages.md

 usethis::use_pkgdown_github_pages()
 ```

-Neal Richardson posted a step by step guide on using pkgdown [on his website](https://enpiar.com/2017/11/21/getting-down-with-pkgdown/). [rOpenSci (2021)][ropensci_2021] also offers some guidance in their [chapter on pkgdown](https://devguide.ropensci.org/building.html#website).
+Neal Richardson posted a step by step guide on using pkgdown [on his website](https://enpiar.com/2017/11/21/getting-down-with-pkgdown/). rOpenSci also offers some guidance in their [chapter on pkgdown](https://devguide.ropensci.org/building.html#website).

 ## DESCRIPTION and authorship